devrafaelantunes/exshop/README.md

 # ExShop API

 This API receives a CNAB file through a HTTP Request to process, parse and store it.
+The application uses the Flow library to process the transactions in parallel, increasing the performance.

+Please check the doc included in this repository for more information on how to use the application.

 ## Getting Started